IBM/openshift-mongodb-enterprise-operator-example/README.md

 ops-manager              4.2.8     Running              Running         Pending          14m
 ```

 Now, you can go to the Ops Manager dashboard.
-To get the url,
+To get the URl:

 ```
 oc get svc